EARLY MODERN DRAMA RESOURCES

 The World Shakespeare Bibliography Online is a searchable electronic database consisting of the most comprehensive record of Shakespeare-related scholarship and theatrical productions published or produced worldwide from 1960 to the present.
 (Individual or institutional login required)

-Antiracist Resources is a curated list of teaching resources from the Shakespeare Association of America's committee on Diversity and Inclusion, led by SAA trustees Patricia Akhimie and Dennis Britton.
-The list includes linked content for those teaching on Shakespeare and the early modern period, as well as general pedagogical resources for developing actively antiracist syllabi and courses.
+Inclusive Pedagogy Resources is a curated list of teaching resources from the Shakespeare Association of America's committee on Diversity and Inclusion, led by SAA trustees Patricia Akhimie and Dennis Britton.
+The list includes linked content for those teaching on Shakespeare and the early modern period, as well as general pedagogical resources for developing actively inclusive syllabi and courses in terms of race, gender, sexuality, disability, and intersectional social justice.

 Discovering Literature: Shakespeare and Renaissance is the British Library’s collection of items that relate to Renaissance writers and the contexts in which their works were created.
 Special attention should be drawn to the manuscript of The Book of Sir Thomas More, which features The Stranger’s Case speech performed in this video from Shakespeare’s Globe for Refugee week 2018.